 A Disciplinary Committee (DC) shall be appointed.
-It will be composed of not less than three, nor more than five, members of the Society, who shall not be members of Council at any time that they are members of the DC.
+It will be composed of five members of the Society who shall not be members of Council at any time that they are members of the DC.
 Members of the DC shall be elected by the Society at its Annual General Meeting.
 Appointment will initially be for one year, but members will be eligible for re-election.
 One member of the DC shall be appointed as Chairman.
 He shall chair all meetings during his period of office.
 A quorum for any meeting of the DC shall be three members.
 The DC shall be serviced by the Society's Secretary.